VirtualDisk/have-you-read-nevada/README.md

-# have-you-read-nevada
+# The 'OG' have-you-read-nevada

-For all the James H's out there
+For all the James H's out there.
+Kept around for sentimental reasons.
+Now containerized!